Kim Wyant: Professional

+Managerial career

 Kim served as the head coach for Florida Atlantic University's women's soccer team from 1995 through 1998, and Dowling College from 2003 to 2006.
-She served as head coach of the Women's Premier Soccer League (WPSL) New York Athletic Club from 2012-2016.
-She is currently the men's head coach at New York University(NYU), as well as the General Manager and Head Coach of the Brooklyn City F.C.
+She served as head coach of the Women's Premier Soccer League (WPSL) New York Athletic Club from 2012 to 2016.
+She is currently the men's head coach at New York University(NYU), as well as the head coach of the Brooklyn City F.C.
 Women's First Team.

 In 1998, she served as a Federation International Football Association (FIFA) Staff Coach in Trinidad, where she instructed national team coaches from the Confederation of North, Central American and Caribbean Association Football (CONCACAF) region on the modern demands of goalkeeping.
-She is the founder of Above All Goalkeeping camps, and is widely regarded as one of the top goalkeeper coaches in the Southeast.

 Wyant is a US Soccer–licensed coach and holds a National Soccer Coaches Association of America (NSCAA) Premier Diploma.
-She has served as a clinician for many soccer organizations, and has published articles in various newsletters and publications.
+She has served as a clinician for many soccer organizations and has published articles in various newsletters and publications.

-BMX career

-Wyant was among the first female bicycle motocross BMX’er in the nation.
-She is one of the pioneers of BMX riders that started a revolution in bicycling that has culminated into an Olympic Sporting event.